Get started with the SDK for Dynamics 365 for Customer Engagement apps

 If you’re looking for an easy declarative way to consistently evaluate the business logic on both client and server, without the need to write code, you’ll want to explore business rules.
 The client-side logic evaluation is more immediate because it’is performed when you open and update the record form, while the server-side provides consistent logic evaluation on the server.
 More information: Create business rules and recommendations to apply logic in a form

-A plug-in is custom business logic that you can integrate with Dynamics 365 to modify or augment the standard behavior of the platform.
+A plug-in is custom business logic that you can integrate with Dynamics 365 for Customer Engagement apps to modify or augment the standard behavior of the platform.
 Plug-ins are event handlers since they are registered to execute in response to a particular event being fired by the platform.
 They provide a way to examine and transform the data passed through the platform operations and initiate additional operations.
-Plug-ins operate at the deepest level and provide the most robust way to automate business processes regardless of whether they originate from one of the Dynamics 365 applications, a custom client, data migration, or integration with another system.
+Plug-ins operate at the deepest level and provide the most robust way to automate business processes regardless of whether they originate from one of the Dynamics 365 for Customer Engagement applications, a custom client, data migration, or integration with another system.
 More information: Write Plug-Ins to Extend Business Processes

 Write scripts for forms

-Create a mobile application that uses data in Dynamics 365 Customer Engagement
+Create a mobile application that uses data in Dynamics 365 for Customer Engagement Customer Engagement apps

-Create a Windows client application that uses data in Dynamics 365 Customer Engagement
+Create a Windows client application that uses data in Dynamics 365 for Customer Engagement Customer Engagement apps

-XRM tooling is a set of APIs built on top of the .Net assembly APIs (Organization service and Discovery Service) that provide support for building Windows client applications for Dynamics 365.
+XRM tooling is a set of APIs built on top of the .Net assembly APIs (Organization service and Discovery Service) that provide support for building Windows client applications for Customer Engagement.
 More information: Build Windows client applications using the XRM tools

 Build call center applications

-Unified Service Desk for Dynamics 365 provides a configurable framework for quickly building applications for call centers so that customer service representatives can get a unified view of the customer data stored in Dynamics 365.
-You can aggregate customer information from different areas in Dynamics 365 into an integrated desktop that provides a 360° view of the customer interactions.
+Unified Service Desk for Dynamics 365 provides a configurable framework for quickly building applications for call centers so that customer service representatives can get a unified view of the customer data stored in Dynamics 365 for Customer Engagement apps.
+You can aggregate customer information from different areas in Customer Engagement apps into an integrated desktop that provides a 360° view of the customer interactions.
 This gives your customer service reps immediate access to business critical information so they can quickly engage with customers and address queries and issues.
 More information: Unified Service Desk

-Model your business data in Dynamics 365 Customer Engagement
+Model your business data in Dynamics 365 for Customer Engagement apps

-Sample code directory for the Customer Engagement SDK
+Sample code directory for the Customer Engagement apps SDK

 Connected Field Service Developer Guide